 Oh, oh, I exclaim, this night is long

-And I also am done much wrong.
+And I am done much wrong.

 Sorrow and mourn and go without food.